 There are several ways in which God talks to us today.
 He speaks to us through the creation, through our conscience, and He speaks to us directly through the Bible.
-Jesus does not normally speak to us individually or by using an audible voice.
+The Bible study Seeking God’s Will will also help provide direction.
+It I’m portent to realize that Jesus does not normally speak to us individually or by an audible voice.

 Speaks To Us Indirectly

 God has designed the world that we live in in such a way as to encourage men and women to ask.
 “Is there a God?”
 Therefore, it should not be surprising that God has designed into our universe contradictions and mysteries.
 Our world was designed by God and not by random chance.

 One such mystery is that scientists now know that the universe is made of stuff like ourselves and other stuff that “isn’t like the stuff of which we’re made.”
 They call it dark matter, but scientists do not know what the “stuff” is.
 They have not been able to find it.
 The scientists who assume that dark matter exists have discovered that this still does not explain the structure of the universe.
 “There’s a third component out there, and it’s not matter but some form of dark energy . . .
 After adding up all the potential sources of dark matter and ordinary matter, astronomers still come up two-thirds short.”.
 God has given the scientists a clue that there is a cosmic designer power at work – God.
 Man does not have all of the answers.
 He will always be digging because God is infinite and He has designed this universe to reflect Who He is.

 “For My thoughts are not your thoughts, nor are your ways My ways,” declares the LORD.
 “For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.”
 Isaiah 55:8-9 (NASB)